wp-plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 2.9.8 =
+* Support for s2member membership plugin.
+Search won't show posts that the current user isn't allowed to see.
+* New filter `relevanssi_post_ok` can be used to add support for other membership plugins.
+* Post meta fields that contain arrays are now indexed properly, expanding all the arrays.

+= 2.9.7 =
+* Fixed a bug that causes problems when paging search results.
+* Taxonomy term restrictions didn't work most of the time.
+* the_content filters didn't run on excerpts.
+* Style data and other extra elements created by short codes are now stripped.

 = 2.9.6 =
 * Fixed a problem causing "Attempt to modify property of non-object" errors.